sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 This is reflected within the Prime Minister's mandate letter to the Minister of Digital Government where an emphasis on the use of open standards and OSS is made:

-> encourage the use and development of OSS products and open data, allowing for experimentation within existing policy directives and building an inventory of validated and secure applications that can be used by government to share knowledge and expertise to support innovation.
+> Encourage the use and development of open source products and open data, allowing for experimentation within existing policy directives and building an inventory of validated and secure applications that can be used by government to share knowledge and expertise to support innovation.

 Open standards and OSS have an impact on the digital autonomy of Canada.
 The [Mandatory procedures for EA assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) include designing for cloud mobility and developing exit strategies to avoid vendor lock-in.